List of Kamen Rider Zi-O characters: Geiz Myokoin

 After defeating Another Zi-O II, Geiz discovers the future he came from is actually an alternate dimension where Ohma Zi-O continues to exist despite Sougo's efforts to avoid becoming him.
-During Sougo's final battle with Swartz, Geiz dies protecting the former and begs him to become Ohma Zi-O to defeat Swartz with his dying breath.
-After Sougo defeats the Time Jacker and resets the timeline, Geiz is revived as Keito Myokoin (明光院 景都, Myōkōin Keito), a contemporary classmate of Sougo's who is nicknamed "Geiz".
+During the final battle, Geiz dies protecting Sougo and begs him to become Ohma Zi-O to defeat Swartz with his dying breath.
+After Sougo defeats the Time Jacker leader and resets the timeline, Geiz is revived as Keito Myokoin (明光院 景都, Myōkōin Keito), a contemporary classmate of Sougo's who is nicknamed "Geiz".

 In the sequel special Kamen Rider Zi-O Next Time: Geiz, Majesty, Geiz is visited by a new iteration of White Woz, who restores his Rider powers.
 After meeting several past secondary Riders and seeing White Woz become the monstrous Another Diend to endanger Sougo, Geiz receives the Geiz Majesty Ride Watch from Daiki Kaito and defeats White Woz.
 Afterwards, Geiz permanently regains his original timeline memories and returns to his regular life.